Nandhini-246-hash/Company-Layoffs-MySQL/README.md

-Worldwide Layoffs Analysis using MySQL
+🌍 Worldwide Layoffs Analysis | MySQL Project
-Project Overview
+🚀 Project Overview

-This project analyzes worldwide layoffs data using MySQL to uncover trends, patterns, and insights about employee layoffs across different industries and countries.
-The goal is to provide data-driven insights that can help organizations, policymakers, and researchers understand the global workforce impact.
+During my Data Analytics training at Vyyoma Trainings, I developed this project to explore global layoffs trends using MySQL.
+The goal was to analyze workforce reductions across industries and countries, uncover patterns, and derive actionable insights from real-world data.

-Features
+This project demonstrates SQL mastery, data cleaning, aggregation, and trend analysis, transforming raw data into meaningful business intelligence.

-Comprehensive SQL Analysis: Query and aggregate data to extract meaningful statistics on layoffs.
+🔥 Key Features

-Industry & Country Trends: Identify industries and regions most affected by layoffs.
+SQL-Driven Analysis: Clean, query, and transform layoffs data efficiently.

-Temporal Analysis: Track layoffs over time to spot trends and anomalies.
+Global Trends: Identify the most affected countries and industries.

-Data Cleaning & Transformation: Handle missing values, duplicates, and standardize data using SQL queries.
+Temporal Insights: Analyze layoffs over months and years to spot patterns.

-Visualization Ready: Prepare summarized datasets suitable for dashboards or further visualization in Python, Excel, or BI tools.
+Company-Level Analysis: Highlight organizations with significant workforce reductions.

-Tools & Technologies
+Visualization Ready: Export summarized insights for dashboards or further analysis in BI tools.

-MySQL – Database management and querying
+🛠 Tools & Technologies

-MySQL Workbench – Interactive environment for SQL execution
+MySQL / MySQL Workbench – Data management and complex queries

-SQL Queries – Joins, aggregations, filters, and case statements
+SQL Queries – Joins, aggregations, filtering, ranking, and case statements

-CSV / Excel – Initial dataset preparation
+CSV / Excel – Dataset preprocessing and import

-Insights from Analysis
+📊 Insights & Learnings

-Top countries with the highest number of layoffs.
+Countries and industries most impacted by layoffs worldwide.

-Industries most affected by workforce reductions.
+Temporal trends showing peak periods of workforce reductions.

-Seasonal or temporal patterns in layoffs.
+Companies with significant layoff events and patterns.

-Companies with significant layoff events.
+Practical experience in database querying, data cleaning, and analytical reasoning.

-How to Use
+📂 How to Use

-Clone the repository:
+Clone the Repository:

 git clone <repository-url>

-Load the dataset into MySQL using Workbench or command line.
+Load the Dataset into MySQL Workbench or any MySQL environment.

-Run SQL queries provided in the notebook or SQL scripts folder.
+Run SQL Queries from the provided scripts to generate insights.

-Analyze the results or export them for further visualization.
+Export Results for visualization or reporting purposes.

-Dataset
+💡 Project Impact

-Source: Public dataset containing layoffs worldwide with fields like company, industry, country, layoff count, and date.
+This project helps understand global workforce dynamics, identifies vulnerable industries, and equips analysts with actionable insights to make informed business and policy decisions.